 Function parameters and variables defined inside the function body are called local variables.
 The time in which a variable exists is called its lifetime.
 Variables are created and destroyed at runtime, which is when the program is running.
-A variable’s scope determines where it can be accessed.
-When a variable can be accessed, we say it is in scope.
-When it can not be accessed, we say it is out of scope.
+A variable’s scope determines where it can be seen an used.
+When a variable can be seen an used, we say it is in scope.
+When it can not be seen, it can not be used, and we say it is out of scope.
 Scope is a compile-time property, meaning it is enforced at compile time.

 Whitespace refers to characters used for formatting purposes.
 In C++, this includes spaces, tabs, and newlines.

 A forward declaration allows us to tell the compiler about the existence of an identifier before actually defining the identifier.
-To write a forward declaration for a function, we use a function prototype, which includes the function’s return type, name, and parameters, but no function body.
+To write a forward declaration for a function, we use a function prototype, which includes the function’s return type, name, and parameters, but no function body, followed by a semicolon.

 A definition actually implements (for functions and types) or instantiates (for variables) an identifier.
 A declaration is a statement that tells the compiler about the existence of the identifier.
 In C++, all definitions serve as declarations.
 Pure declarations are declarations that are not also definitions (such as function prototypes).